 Injuries Treated at Home

 You may consider cleaning and dressing the wound yourself if the lacerations aren’t jagged and deep.
-However, we’d like to note that these cuts are exposed to dust, wood chips, and other debris.
+However, I’d like to note that these cuts are exposed to dust, wood chips, and other debris.
 Because of this, treating wounds at home could lead to infection if not done properly.

 Causes Of Chainsaw Accidents